twinpage-project/twinpage-component-library/README.md

 ## CONTRIBUTING

-- Clone the library from the repository
+- Clone the repository
+- Create a new branch
 - Install packages ```npm install```
 - Add a folder in the folder "src/components".
 Add your component and file "index.ts" in the folder you just created.
 Then export your component in both of the "index.ts" files.
 The other one is located in "src".
+- Create pull request

 - To test your component locally make a "story" under the folder "src/stories" and then run ```npm run storybook```
 - For making stories, you can follow the existing stories and look more information in https://storybook.js.org/docs/writing-stories